diegomacario/Teapong/README.md

 - Now let's say that we need to transition to state B, where the teapot will be placed at position Y.
 - If the teapot needs to go back to position X if we ever switch back to state A in the future, then state A needs to remember position X.
 - But what if both states share the same teapot?
 As soon as the transition occurs, state B will change the position of the teapot to Y, and X will be lost.
-- This means that the position of the teapot behaves as a global variable, so to avoid this problem state A needs to maintain a variable external to the teapot where it stores position X.
+- This means that the position of the teapot behaves as a global variable, so to avoid losing X, state A needs to maintain a variable external to the teapot where it stores that value.

-Now imagine the same situation, but with dozens of shared resources and states.
+Now imagine the same situation, but with dozens of states and shared resources.
 The code quickly becomes tangled and difficult to maintain.

 So how do we prevent this mess?
 By only sharing resources that do not require any external variables to be maintained, and by using a different system to allow states to communicate with each other.

-What does that other system look like, you might ask?
-That is a question I am still asking myself.
-I would love to hear your suggestions if you have any!
+"What does that other system look like?" you might ask.
+That is a question that I am still trying to answer.
+I you have any suggestions, please let me know!

 ### Shading